todd-beckman/2048/README.md

 Just an ugly clone by Todd Beckman.

 There's a story to this one.
 The internet at my house died and I was bored.
-2048 seemed like a good way to fix the boredom
+2048 seemed like a good way to fix the boredom.
+Naturally I didn't have internet to open it so I had to make my own.

 ## Usage